 In our model, the burial efficiency was calculated as the ratio of burial flow (Sediment→Burial in Fig. 2) to POC flux (POC→Sediment in Fig. 2).
 The fractions of burial in the two study sites were peculiarly high, which might be resulted from multiple factors.
-The burial flow was constrained by the sedimentation rate measured in Huh et al. (2009) and Hsu et al. (2014).
-Then, the quantity of this flow is again used as the constraint of the POC flux as the burial efficiency estimated by Hsu et al. (2014).Herein lies the high uncertainty of the burial efficiency.
-Though the study site in Hsu et al. (2014) is on the Gaoping continental shelf close to the GPSC and adjacent slope, this literature source is still accepted as less strict data (van Ovelen et al., 2010).
-That is, the reported burial efficiency (24%; Hsu et al.,2014) was set as the lower bound of the constraint, and the upper bound of which was set as 100%.
-Finally, the quantityy of all flow in the whole food web was calculated with the MCMC algorithm considering all biogeochemical constraints in the system.
-Hence, the unusually high burial efficiency is not groundless and is a logical outcome under the current model structure and input setting.
+First, the burial flow was constrained by the sedimentation rate measured in Huh et al. (2009) and Hsu et al. (2014).
+Then, the quantity of this flow is again used as the constraint of the POC flux based on the burial efficiency estimated by Hsu et al. (2014).
+That is, reported burial efficiency (24%; Hsu et al.,2014) was set as the lower bound of POC flux, and the upper bound was set as 100%.
+Herein lies the high uncertainty of the burial efficiency.
+Secondly, though the study site in Hsu et al. (2014) is on the Gaoping continental shelf close to the GPSC and adjacent slope, this literature value may not represent the local conditions (van Ovelen et al., 2010).
+In fact, high burial efficiency of terrestrial POC has been proposed for small river system with 70-85% (Galy et al., 2007; Hilton et al., 2011) due to hyperpycnal flows and rapid deposition on the narrow continental margin off the SMRs.
+Moreover, Kao et al. (2014) analyzed the isotopic and elemental composition of samples from marine sediment traps above the seafloor in the GPSC, providing a conservative estimate of terrestrial OC preservation efficiency larger than 70%.
+In contrast, Hsu et al. (2014) calculated the burial efficiency as the ratio of accumulation flux of sediment to annual sediment load.
+While the range of burial efficiency varied with different estimation techniques, it was better to set the lower bound for this parameter rather than unsure higher bound.
+Nevertheless, the flow quantities in the whole food web were calculated with the MCMC algorithm considering all biogeochemical constraints in the system.
+Hence, the unusually high burial efficiency is not groundless and can be considered a logical outcome under the current model structure and input setting.

 Submarine canyon head has been considered significant for carbon sink and the process of carbon sequestration.
-It has been suggested that the burial efficiency in the Nazaré Canyon head be about 30%-80% (Masson et al. 2010) according to different estimation techniques.
+It has been suggested that the burial efficiency in the Nazaré Canyon head be about 30%-80% (Masson et al., 2010) according to different estimation techniques.
 Furthermore, Krause-Jensen & Duarte (2016) suggests macroalgal detritus can be sequestrated through the burial and transport in the submarine canyon.
 It has also been reported that the submarine canyon in the northwestern Mediterranean features efficient carbon sequestration through the dense water cascading along with phytoplankton blooms (Canals et al., 2006).
 As part of the carbon “source to sink” system, the GPSC not only transports a large amount of matter from the continental shelf to the deep ocean basin but also performs the important function of carbon sequestration.